Decepticoaster: History

 On 13 October 2014, Universal Parks & Resorts CEO Thomas L. Williams announced a deal to construct a Universal Studios park in Beijing, with the park's attractions yet to be announced.
 In October 2020, Universal Parks & Resorts posted a video which detailed most of Universal Studios Beijing's attractions.
 The video confirmed the addition of the Decepticoaster, similar to The Incredible Hulk Coaster at Universal's Islands of Adventure.
 The roller coaster opened to the public on 20 September 2021 with the park.

 Ride experience

-The train launches from 0 to 40 mph in 2 seconds at an upward angle in a tunnel with special effects and lighting.
+The train (the vehicle mode for an Autobot simply named Coaster) launches from 0 to 40 mph in 2 seconds at an upward angle through the belly of a Decepticon Driller (a tunnel with special effects and lighting).
 The train then enters a zero-g roll and plunges down a 105 ft drop, reaching its top speed of 67 mph, and then enters a cobra roll, followed by a vertical loop.
 The train then enters a small cave.
 Once exiting the cave, the train enters a corkscrew and another vertical loop before entering the mid-course brake run descending another hill into another corkscrew and a turn-around.
 The train then tilts sideways as the train enters a helix, which ends at the coaster's final brake run.